Friedman-Ramanujan functions in random hyperbolic geometry and application to spectral gaps I: Average over a local type

-\begin{rem} The rank of a realisation is always greater than $\abso{\chi_S}$.
-In particular, the only filling type that can have realisations of rank $0$ is the filling type $(0,2)$, corresponding to simple loops. \end{rem}
+\begin{rem} {Recall that, for us, we denote by $\chi$ the \emph{absolute} Euler characteristic, which is always non-negative.} The rank of a realization is always greater than $\chi(\Sf)$.
+In particular, the only filling type that can have realizations of rank $0$ is the filling type $(0,2)$, corresponding to simple loops. \end{rem}

-\begin{rem} Because cylinders, which have Euler characteristic $0$, are allowed in the definition of a realisation, there exists several realisations of minimal rank $\abso{\chi_S}$.
-Amongst them, there is a special one that we call the \emph{connected realisation}, obtained by taking $q=1$, $I_1 = \partial S$ and $g_1 = g - g_S - n_S + 1$.
-This is the only realisation for which the complement of $S$ in $S_g$ is connected. \end{rem}
+\begin{rem} Because cylinders, which have Euler characteristic $0$, are allowed in the definition of a realization, there exists several realizations of minimal rank $\chi(\Sf)$.
+Amongst them, there is a special one that we call the \emph{connected realization}, obtained by taking $\mathfrak{q}=1$, $I_1 = \partial \Sf$ and $g_1 = g - g_\Sf - n_\Sf + 1$.
+This is the only realization for which the complement of $\Sf$ in $S_g$ is connected. \end{rem}